Bot for selling dumplings

 bot.use(createConversation(startPaymentProcess));

-We initialized the bot but it's still empty.
-We must add some functions for interaction with the user.
+We have initialized the bot, but it is still empty.
+We need to add some features to interact with the user.

 // Register all handelrs